Simone A. Browne

 Simone Browne completed her PhD in 2007.
 She began her faculty position in the Department of Sociology at the University of Texas at Austin in 2007.
 She researches and teaches in the areas of Surveillance, Social Media, Social Network Sites, and Black Diaspora Studies.
-She is a member of the Steering Committee of HASTAC (Humanities, Arts, Science, and Technology Advanced Collaboratory)
+She is a member of the Executive Board of HASTAC (Humanities, Arts, Science, and Technology Advanced Collaboratory)

 Professor Browne's book manuscript, Dark Matters: On the Surveillance of Blackness (under contract with Duke University Press) examines surveillance with a focus on slavery, biometric information technology, airports, borders, and creative texts.